 Note: session ID for this page will change every time when we will close the browser.

 Now capture the browser request using burp suite.

-From given image we can see the cookie holds PHPSESSID P38kq30vi6arr0b321p2uv86k0; now send this intercepted data into repeater to observe its response.
+From the given image we can see the cookie holds PHPSESSID P38kq30vi6arr0b321p2uv86k0; now send this intercepted data into a repeater to observe its response.

 But before we perceive its response, replace new PHPSESSID from old PHPSESSID.

-From given image you can observe we have replaced the SESSION ID and then generate its response in which set –cookie: dvwaSession =6 and HTTP 200 OK response from server side.
+From the given image you can observe we have replaced the SESSION ID and then generate its response in which set-cookie: dvwaSession =6 and HTTP 200 OK response from server-side.

 Now change the value inside intercepted data and then forward this request to the server.

 |Data are stored on Server||Data are stored in Client’s Browser|